 This system of interconnected cache servers makes use of geographical proximity for content delivery.
 With CDN, the distance between the visitor and the server that delivers the content is reduced and hence it is loaded in less time.
 If you are using audio, video, and image files in your website, CDN is a great option available to you.
 All media files are loaded from CDN instead of the server.
 MaxCDN, CDN77.com, CloudFlare, CacheFly, are some of the most popular content delivery networks.

 Speed is the very first thing you need to have to increase the overall website performance.
 You cannot expect your visitor to wait.
 Even Google does not want internet users to wait.
 Google always favors fast websites.
 Slow websites are likely to get lower ranks.
-Hope these tips will help you in improving the speed of your website.
+Hope these tips at TemplateToaster offline website builder software provide will help you in improving the speed of your website and you can also create your own website with it.
 Don’t forget to share if you know some other way of improving the performance of a Joomla website.